 Commonly Use Tools and Equipment

-- Lock picks for the single ball, double ball, small and large diamond, long and short hook, C and S rake.
+- Lock picks for the single ball, double ball, small and large diamond, long and short hook, and C and S rake.

 - Torque wrench or tension wrench

 - Padlock shims for the single latch and spring-operated latch padlocks

 - Broken key extractor

 Lock picking is a skill that improves only with practice, no matter how much you may read or know about picking locks.
 So get some common locks of different kinds and start practicing your skills on them so you can become an expert locksmith.

 Lock Picking Books

 Have you ever wondered how to pick a lock?
 It looks so simple on TV and in the movies.
 Someone walks up to a door, slips in a unique tool (sometimes even a simple credit card), and the door miraculously opens.
 It may not be as easy as it looks, but you, too, can learn the tricks for bypassing secure doors with these helpful books and reference guides.
 These “how-to” lock-picking reference books will explain the following: